egeloen/ivory-google-map/doc/usage/map.md

 For fitting a bound which extends overlays, you need to enable the auto zoom flag & add overlays to the bound.
 In the [overlays documentation](http://github.com/egeloen/ivory-google-map/blob/master/doc/usage/overlays/index.md), you learn how you can add overlays to the map.
-If the auto zoom flag is enabled and you add some overlays to the map, the map bound will automatically extends your overlay.
-So, at the end, all your overlays will be visible on your sreen.
+If the auto zoom flag is enabled and you add some overlays to the map, the map bound will automatically extend your overlay.
+So, at the end, all your overlays will be visible on your screen.

 ``` php
 use Ivory\GoogleMap\Map,